Don't Drink And Ink

 The only shred of patience I had left for this skid mark upon humanity existed because a good friend of mine gave me her word that he was a good artist.
 I respected that.
-I knew many senseless and unintelligent people who were brilliant artists.
-He led me across his backyard into his house where I turned on his computer.
-I was going to open a word document but he didn't have Microsoft Word installed on his computer.
-HOW HAD THIS MAN FUNCTIONED IN MODERN SOCIETY WITHOUT EVER NEEDING MICROSOFT WORD?!
+I knew many senseless and unintelligent people who were talented artists.
+He led me across his backyard into his house where we tiptoed past his snoring grandmother who was asleep on the pull-out couch in the living room.
+I walked to the desk and turned on his computer.
+I was going to open a new word document but he didn't have Microsoft Word installed on his computer.
+HOW HAD THIS MAN FUNCTIONED IN MODERN SOCIETY WITHOUT EVER NEEDING MICROSOFT WORD?
 I eventually pulled up a picture of an ampersand (on Opera, not even Internet Explorer) and re-sized it so he could trace it off the screen.
 I was very adamant that he use a traced copy for my tattoo.
 We headed back to the garage and I let him press the traced image onto the back of my ear.
 I checked the mirror, and twisted and turned to see the purple transfer behind my ear.
-It was a little low, so wipe, wipe, and the stencil moved up.
+It was a little low, so wipe, wipe, and the stencil was moved up.
 I got the okay from Squeaky and I was set to go.
 I lied down and fully expected to get started.

 But of course, nothing goes according to my original plans.
 Ever.

 At this point, I'm sure any level headed and collected person would have said "nope" and run the fuck out, but I am not that person.
-I'm sticking to my word.
+I was sticking to my word.
 In all honesty, he had a gentle hand and my tattoo came out clean.

 He accidentally tattooed a mark outside the bottom right bend of the wishbone outline.
 What.
 The.
 Actual.
 FUCK.
-I had a fleeting moment of panic, but because Squeaky was a friend of mine, I chose to address the issue tactfully and with grace.
+I had a fleeting moment of panic, but because Squeaky was a friend of mine, I chose to address the issue tactfully, gracefully, and with sensitivity.

-Me: You made a mistake right there.
-It's outside the line.
+Me: "Um, you made a mistake right there.
+It's outside the line."

-In my naive hopes, I actually believed him and lied telling myself that it would wash off like any stupid drunk girl in self-denial would.
+In my naive hopes, I actually believed him and lied to myself that it would wash off (like any stupid drunk girl in self-denial would).
 A few days later, I stopped lying to myself and let him know that he fucked up pretty royally.
-But I am not one to be a bitch because yes, I am fully aware that it was my decision.
+But I was not one to be a bitch because yes, I was fully aware that it was my decision.
 A very poor decision, at that.
 I let it happen.
 I should have just stopped because it was all too good to be true.
-It's my own fault and it's my responsibility.
+It was my own fault and it was my responsibility.
 There was more to the conversation but I think this little tidbit captured the the spirit of this idiot.